avivace/master-thesis/README.md

 # Master Thesis

-*Experimental Anomaly Detection on CERN CMS Trigger Rates*
+*Experimental Anomaly Detection on CERN CMS Trigger Rates*, a master thesis typeset in LaTeX using the memoir class.

 Prerequisites: XeLaTeX, latexmk, betterbib